Only the best for the experienced ghost hunter.

 - 48 Hours has Reggie Hammond's Porsche 356 (replica) convertible, in contrast to Jack Cate's 1964 Cadillac Coupe deVille ragtop.

 - The Red Skull's six-wheeled Hydra Coupé in Captain America: The First Avenger.
 Scratch it at you own risk.
+This was inspired by the real six-wheeled Mercedes W31 G4, which was created specifically as an off-road limo for high-ranking Nazis and Wehrmacht officers.

 - The movie Smokey and the Bandit prominently featured the badass new 1977 Pontiac Firebird Trans-Am Special Edition, which went on to sell like hotcakes thanks to the film.